The Wine Press: A Green Medal for Trefethen

 Napa Green launches a climate action series

-During June, Napa Green and community partners will host Napa THRIVES a series of six half-day events organized around the six pillars of sustainable winegrowing leadership: water and energy efficiency, waste prevention and green purchasing, integrated pest management and pesticide phaseout and social equity and diversity, all of which fold into climate action and regenerative farming.
+During June, Napa Green and community partners will host Napa THRIVES, a series of six half-day events organized around sustainable winegrowing leadership, inclluding water and energy efficiency, waste prevention and green purchasing, integrated pest management and pesticide phaseout and social equity and diversity, all of which fold into climate action and regenerative farming.

 Eric Asimov, chief wine critic of The New York Times, will kick off the proceedings at Charles Krug Winery on June 7.
 Tod Mostero, director of Viticulture & Winemaking at Dominus Estate, will lead a program of grower mentorship to transition a vineyard to dry farming.
 Mostero and five other industry leaders will continue to serve as mentors to Napa THRIVES participants after the events have concluded.